plukacs/lab-governance/README.md

   - Price, pricing
   - Project timeframe
 - The above listed roles can block the above listed changes up to 2 weeks above the legal minimum (usually 4 weeks), if the roles decide in their domains that the decision is not safe to fail.
 Moreover, it is highly preferred not to change within 6 months, and change at the time of contract change.
+- Minimum 6 months on a client project, except agreed otherwise with the client.
+- No more than 1 person should be replaced within one month, except agreed otherwise with the client.

 ##### Policy: Quality assurance, bug handling
 - Each software development client project should define bug priorities.
 Highest prio bug should mean, that fixing it becomes the number one team priority above any other activities.